IanChen83/material-editable-table/README.md

 # material-editable-table
-An editable table react component to display JSON data
+A materialized, editable table react component to display JSON data

+Usage and other development details will be update later